-Following completion of ongoing Phase 2 studies, should data warrant, we intend to pursue out-licensing of praliciguat for late-stage development and commercialization in DN, HFpEF and potentially additional cardiovascular/metabolic indications.
+Following completion of ongoing Phase 2 studies, should data warrant, we intend to out-license praliciguat to a global industry leader in cardiometabolic disorders for late-stage development and commercialization in DN, HFpEF and potentially additional cardiovascular/metabolic indications.

-- IW-6463 is an orally administered CNS-penetrant sGC stimulator that, because it readily crosses the blood-brain barrier, affords an unprecedented opportunity to expand the utility of sGC pharmacology to serious neurodegenerative diseases.
+• IW-6463 is an orally administered CNS-penetrant sGC stimulator that, because it readily crosses the blood-brain barrier, affords an unprecedented opportunity to expand the utility of sGC pharmacology to serious neurodegenerative diseases.
 Clinical and nonclinical research suggests that nitric oxide signaling plays a critical role in the CNS in memory formation and retention, control of cerebral blood flow and modulation of neuroinflammation.
 Nitric oxide is a potent neurotransmitter, and impaired nitric oxide-sGC-cGMP signaling is believed to play an important role in the pathogenesis of several neurodegenerative diseases.
 In preclinical models, IW-6463 has been associated with an increase in cerebral blood flow, improved neuronal health and function, reduced markers of neuroinflammation and enhanced cognition.
 CNS pharmacological activity of IW-6463 has been observed preclinically using multiple non-invasive techniques that can also be employed in early human clinical studies.
-Our first-in-human study of IW-6463 initiated in January of 2019 with results expected in the second half of 2019. - Our liver-targeted sGC stimulator will be orally administered and designed to selectively partition to the liver.
+We plan to begin first-in-human studies in the first quarter of 2019.

+- Our liver-targeted sGC stimulator will be orally administered and designed to selectively partition to the liver.
 By achieving liver concentrations many fold higher than corresponding plasma concentrations, we intend to maximize hepatic pharmacology.
 In animal models of liver fibrosis treated with systemic sGC stimulators, we have observed reductions in liver fibrosis, inflammation and steatosis, pathophysiological processes that underlie multiple chronic liver diseases.
 We expect to nominate a development candidate in the first half of 2019 and progress to filing an IND/CTA thereafter. - Our lung-targeted sGC stimulator will be administered via inhalation and will be aimed at realizing the full potential of sGC stimulation in pulmonary diseases by selectively increasing exposure in the lung.
 Preclinically, our lead molecule is highly retained in the lung with greater than 50-fold selectivity for lung over plasma.
 In addition, in preclinical studies, the lead molecule is metabolically stable in the lung, whereas it is unstable in the plasma with rapid systemic clearance.
 We expect to nominate a development candidate in the first half of 2019 and progress to filing an IND/CTA thereafter.